 The CIL process is form based with the emphasis on the agents or applicants to submit the correct forms at specific triggers throughout the application and development lifetime.
 Often the form process is still required even if you have been granted exemption and or relief.

-All CIL forms are available to download below, and can be completed by hand or electronically and be submitted by post, email or in person to:
+All CIL forms are available to download below and should be submitted to:

 Stroud District Council

 Guidance on completing the forms can be viewed at: